jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 256.0
+>The average increase in cases for the last seven days is: 265.0
 >
->The last time cases per day were this high was Jun 22 2021: 1 day ago.
+>The last time cases per day were this high was Jun 20 2021: 4 days ago.
 >
 >The seven day average then was: 265 cases.

 >
->The last time cases per day was lower than this was Mar 31 2020: 449 days ago.
+>The last time cases per day was lower than this was Jun 23 2021: 1 day ago.
 >
->The seven day average then was: 234 cases.
+>The seven day average then was: 256 cases.
 >
->Today marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Jun 23 2021.
+>
+>This was 1 days ago.
+The average was 256 cases per day.
+>
+>The current 7 day average case rate is an increase of 3.5 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 45
+>The average increase in hospitalizations per day for the last seven days is: 48
 >
 >The lowest 7 day average reported hospitalizations per day in the last three weeks was on Jun 15 2021.
 >
->This was 8 days ago.
+>This was 9 days ago.
 The average was 40 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 12.5 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 20.0 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)